What PCB Designers Need to Know About Conductive Ink Printing With 3D Printers

 Printing Your Own PCB From Scratch

-It requires a 3-dimensional data of your PCB design before the prototype can be printed out.
+It requires a 3-dimensional data of your circuit board design before the prototype can be printed out.
 3D printer manufacturers would normally be responsible for providing the software for converting 2D files into 3D formats.
 As for 2D files, they normally take the form of Gerber format, which can be easily generated by PCB design software like Altium Designer®.